IS THERE A LEMON LAW FOR WASHER & DRYERS?

 What constitutes a lemon will vary from one state to another, but it is important to review the status of your individual warranty.
 While state resources might give you a basic understanding of their laws, your attorney can help you decide whether state or federal law will be applicable.

 If you have already spent substantial time and money making an effort to try to repair your washer and dryer, you need to review the terms of your individual warranty.
 Keep track of all evidence associated with your attempt to fix the system.
-It can be extremely frustrating for consumers to have to give up the use of the washer and dryer during the course of repeated repairs.
+It can be extremely frustrating for consumers to have to give up the use of a washer and dryer during the course of repeated repairs.
 If this has disrupted your life, you could hold the manufacturer accountable based on the written warranty provided to you.

 The Federal Magnuson-Moss Law